Learning Module 03A Exponential Functions

 Calculating Compound Interest

-If we invest in an investment account paying 3% interest compounded quarterly, how much will the account be worth in 10 years?
+in an investment account paying 3% interest compounded quarterly, how much will the account be worth in 10 years?

 Show Solution